wtam2018/gitops-cli/README.md

-# KAM (Kubernetes Application Manager) CLI
+# GitOps Application Manager

-KAM CLI provides command line interface to bootstrap GitOps and perform other operations.
-See why and how [GitOps for Application Delivery](./docs/README.md) can help your business to streamline your application delivery.
+GitOps Application Manager is a command line interface to bootstrap GitOps for applications and manage the application delivery on the Kubernetes platform.
+See why and how [GitOps for Application Delivery](./docs/README.md) ccan help your business to streamline your application delivery.

 ## CLI Reference